UnityPoint Health – Hospice Care In Central Illinois

 Who pays for Hospice?

-Methodist Hospice services may be covered partially or in total by Medicare, HMOs, Medicaid, and private insurance.
-Methodist Medical Center will provide care regardless of a person's ability to pay.
+UnityPoint Hospice - Peoria services may be covered partially or in total by Medicare, HMOs, Medicaid, and private insurance.
+However, no one will be denied hospice care based on an inability to pay.
+Please contact our hospice team at (309) 672-5746 with any additional questions or concerns.